 BoneWare Knife - Femur Bone (Area) Names

-BoneWare Spoon - Skull Bone Names
+BoneWare Spoon - Skull Bone (Area) Names

-The Frontal bone, Temporal, Parietal & Occipital bones are commonly known as bone plates because they are seperated by sutures or seams.
-The plates were soft during infancy and grew independently of each other.
+The Frontal bone, Sphenoid, Temporal, Parietal & Occipital bones are commonly known as bone plates because they are separated by sutures or seams.
+The plates were soft during infancy and grow independently of each other.
 It happened that way so the brain could grow inside the skull.

 Note: The spoon design was taken from Shakespeare's play, Hamlet.
 The young Prince Hamlet was contemplating mortality while holding Yorick's skull.
 Yorick was the court jester who died.